Snifexx/snifex-api/README.md

 Some of these might sound like simple good practise instead of all and out hard rules but I use these as a frame of reference and try to stick to these as much as I can (ideally always).

-- As already stated use C99
+- These are the assumptions this API makes:
+    1. As already stated, it conforms to C99.
+    2. As explained later, it supposes IEEE 754 standards are being followed, which is true for any modern system.

 - Always use the most correct, descriptive and well-defined integer type.
 That means:
     - using only exact-width integer types (`intN_t`/`uintN_t`);
     - using `size_t` for sizes, lengths, array indices or anything that is pointer arithmetic related;
     - using `ptrdiff_t` for signed pointer differences (the very few times they are needed...);